FVDEDFOREVR/Framelab-Compiler/README.md

 Transforms tokens into an AST representing the structure of the interface.

 **AST**
-A structured representation of FrameLab components, layout primitives, states, motion rules, and design tokens.
+A structured representation of Framelab components, layout primitives, states, motion rules, and design tokens.

 **Emitter**
 Generates framework-specific UI components from the AST.